What are DHT & Bootstrap Nodes in CPUNK?

 How they support DNA-Messenger

-• The ciphertext is written into the sender’s outgoing mailbox in the DHT layer.
+• The ciphertext is written into distributed mailboxes in the DHT layer.

-• When the recipient comes online, their client queries the DHT, locates relevant mailboxes, and pulls messages directly.
+• When the recipient comes online, their client queries the DHT and pulls pending messages.

 Operating a Bootstrap Node